shanshs/Team-Pigeon/docs/final.md

 - ReLU: This function allows the network to converge very fast.
 However, the gradient of the function becomes zero when inputs are close to zero, or are negative and the network cannot learn.

-< Explanation of additional layers to the dqn to be included here >
+We used a sample of these activation functions to improve our baseline, and determined a series of activation functions the network had to go through that led to decent performing results after numerous trials and tests.

 #### Rainbow DQN